usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 however, this is one approach to achieving conformance that entities could consider.

-Additionally, one commenter suggested that the Department look to the Accessibility for Ontarians with Disabilities Act 252 and consider taking some of the steps to ensure compliance that the commenter states Ontario has taken.
+Additionally, one commenter suggested that the Department look to the Accessibility for Ontarians with Disabilities Act {% fn 252 %} and consider taking some of the steps to ensure compliance that the commenter states Ontario has taken.
 Specifically, the commenter suggested requiring training on how to create accessible content and creating an advisory council that makes suggestions on how to increase public education about the